Get Prepared!

 The Community Emergency Response Team (CERT) program is a nationally supported, locally implemented initiative that teaches people how to better prepare themselves for hazards that may affect their communities.
 Since 1993, CERT trains the public in basic disaster response skills such as team organization, disaster medical operations, fire safety, and light search and rescue.
 The ability for CERT volunteers to perform these activities frees up professional responders to focus their efforts on more complex, essential, and critical tasks.

 Thurston County Emergency Management in cooperation with our Thurston County Disaster Assistance Response Team, hosts Community Emergency Response Team (CERT).
-Our next CERT Basic Training is scheduled for:
+Our next CERT Basic Training will be held in April 2025.

 Please contact cherie.carey@co.thurston.wa.us for additional details.